 Then I got a dog.
 Enter Tex Perkins.

 It made utterly no sense to me that while I was chugging down kale smoothies, my dog would be eating dehydrated, denatured, overly processed mystery meats and — contrary to what his physiology dictated — grains.
-You can learn exactly why dogs should be fed a natural, raw diet by checking out my recipe packs, but essentially that’s my philosophy behind animal nutrition.
-It’s the same as the philosophy behind my own nutrition.
+My philosophy behind animal nutrition is the same as the philosophy behind my own nutrition.

 So what can you expect to read here?
 I am a pet nutritionist with a background in publishing.
 The articles I write will be well researched and referenced.
 Basing the information I provide primarily on my personal experience with my dog is, frankly, pretty useless.
 Every dog is different.